-Dr. Marcus Ranney had been out of medicine for ten years when he decided to put his name as a volunteer to help fight COVID-19 in Mumbai, India.
+Dr. Marcus Ranney had been out of medicine for 10 years when he decided to include his name as a volunteer to help fight COVID-19 in Mumbai, India.
 Like most of the world, he was getting used to working from home in his then-role as the country manager for a global wellness company.
 A few weeks earlier, COVID-19 started to emerge in the United Kingdom, where he grew up.
 “My wife and I had a conversation,” he said.
 “And I said, if I were in London now, I would happily go back and volunteer because it seems like the natural thing to do.”

 From commentary to on-the-ground insights

-That realization was the start of a journey of bringing Ranney back to his long-term vision and commitment to wellbeing.
+That realization was the start of a journey of bringing Ranney back to his long-term vision and commitment to well-being.
 It also reminded him of the complexities of what it takes to fight a global pandemic.
 Ranney, whose stint as a physician included the role of medical officer for the British Royal Air Force and NASA’s Kennedy Space Center, found himself being contacted by the press for his thoughts when the virus started to emerge as a global pandemic.
 “I was slipping into lazy armchair commentary.
-When I got into the frontlines… I suddenly became much more empathetic of how complicated it is.
+When I got into the front lines… I suddenly became much more empathetic of how complicated it is.
 We have other diseases.
 How do we distinguish whether it’s COVID or something else?”

-Finding a north-star amidst a COVID-19 diagnosis
+Finding a North Star amidst a COVID-19 diagnosis

 Ranney ended up on the other side of the COVID-19 when he was diagnosed with the virus itself.
 He woke up with symptoms one morning and saw that his oxygen levels were down 91%.
-Ranney was sick for about 3 months and hasn’t returned to frontline work since then.
+Ranney was sick for about three months and hasn’t returned to frontline work since then.

-It’s also about putting wellbeing back in the center of his life.
+It’s also about putting well-being back in the center of his life.
 “I have a mantra that I’ve been trying to live around,” he says.
 “Self-care and self-love is not selfish.”
 Somewhere along working in the frontline of the COVID-19 crisis and balancing a professional career, “I lost those priorities and had a burnout,” Ranney says.

 Focusing on and measuring what matters

 Ranney doesn’t follow a prescribed process when it comes to personal goals.
 “But what I am thoughtful about is monitoring how successful a particular activity is,” he says.
 “If I write something, then I do try and keep track of how it’s contributing to the narrative,” he says.
-Some of the questions he asks include, is it being shared?
+Some of the questions he asks include: Is it being shared?
 Who is sharing it and on what platform?
 Is it generating discussions among decision-makers and shaping their conversation on that topic in one way or another?

 Ranney is aware that the nature of solving complicated problems will involve making mistakes in the process.
-And if it turns out that what he’s doing isn’t contributing to his long-term objectives, he doesn’t have a problem changing course.
+And if it turns out that what he’s doing isn’t contributing to his long-term Objectives, he doesn’t have a problem changing course.
 The nature of experimentation, he says, is that some work and some don’t work.
 And when something doesn’t work, it’s time to change course.

 That thought process mirrors the purpose of OKRs — which is to provide a framework towards achieving goals that “merit special attention.”
 In the process, that involves assessing what areas deserve your focus.
 Just as importantly, it’s about knowing what doesn’t deserve your attention.
-Making that assessment requires an honest audit of whether what you’re doing brings you closer to your long-term objective.
+Making that assessment requires an honest audit of whether what you’re doing brings you closer to your long-term Objective.